Mel Krajden

-Dr. Krajden was also a collaborator on many COVID-19 research projects, including: COVID-19 Germline Analysis, Immunological research on antibody and cell-mediated responses, examining the biological properties of Variants of Concern and well therapeutics work, the role ACEII plays, and, the infection rate of COVID-19 in children and youths.
+Krajden was also a collaborator on many COVID-19 research projects, including: COVID-19 Germline Analysis, Immunological research on antibody and cell-mediated responses, examining the biological properties of Variants of Concern and well therapeutics work, the role ACEII plays, and, the infection rate of COVID-19 in children and youths.

 Krajden serves on Health Canada's Expert Advisory Committee on Blood Regulation and Expert Advisory Committee on Cells, Tissues, and Organs.
 His role on these is because of his "expertise in medical microbiology, immunology, internal medicine and infectious diseases".
 Krajden is also the Treasurer of the Association of Medical Microbiology and Infectious Disease Canada.

 In addition to more than 400 publications in peer-reviewed journals, Krajden has been quoted in the lay press on subjects such as human metapneumovirus, and SARS.

 Krajden was appointed as a member of the Order of British Columbia in 2020.